amalog/scratch/sketch/modules.md

 ```

 Both Go and Node make the mistake of overloading `.` for module derefence and field access.
 This means one can't have a local variable with the same name as a module identifier.
 I find this a frequent annoyance in Go.
 Imagine a module "zoo/cat" yielding `cat` as the module identifier.
 My program is obviously working with cats and might want to do something like `_, cat := range cats` but then calling `cat.Foo()` tries to call a method on the variable rather than call a function inside the `cat` module.

+## Package Manager

+It seems like every language has a package manager or some canonical way of downloading and using packages from the web.
+[Edward Yang](http://blog.ezyang.com/2014/08/the-fundamental-problem-of-programming-language-package-management/) has some insightful thoughts on the problem of package managers and summarizes various approaches for solving those problems.